portlandcodeschool/ruby-on-rails-2013Q3/week01/week01_plan.md

 Portland Code School has a student channel on irc.freenode.net called "#portlandcodeschool" that you should check out.
 Instructors and former students also hangout there.

-The Portland Ruby Brigade is on the "#portlandruby" channel and those folks are always helpful.
+The Portland Ruby Brigade is on the "#pdxruby" channel and those folks are always helpful.

 Like any group or society, IRC has its own norms of interaction.
 As with any communication situation, it's worth your time to learn how to behave "when in Rome."
 For an introduction on IRC, see http://www.ircbeginner.com